catalogworks/catalog-contracts/docs/Catalog.md

 function updateCreator(uint256 _tokenId, address _creator) external nonpayable
 ```

-updateCreator Functionupdates the creator of a token, emits an event
+updates the creator of a token, emits an event

 *access controlled function, restricted to owner/admim. used in case of compromised artist wallet.*